ePages-de/epages-docs/_posts/2015/2015-04-01-the-first-epages-hackathon-is-over.md

 Many team members use Sublime Editor in their daily business.
 But as the support for Windows has been cut off, the team developed timesaving extensions and plugins itself.

 * Team 3 - Replace ArgoUML with an easier tool:
 ArgoUML is hard and time-consuming to use.
 The team's goal was to find an easier tool for creating database models.
-Split up in two groups, one group fixed the erros in the existing database models and remodeled them in a new modelling language.
+Split up in two groups, one group fixed the errors in the existing database models and remodeled them in a new modelling language.
 The other group pushed the results in an eclipse update site/repository and created an eclipse plugin.
 Every ePages developer can use this solution in future for database modelling.

 * Team 4 - Implement Circuit Breaker software:
 ePages applications become more and more distributed, but currently highly depend from each other.
 It's like a house with several rooms: if one room has an energy overload, the circuit breaker trips, shuts down the energy for this room, but keeps the rest of the house safe and running.
 At ePages, currently a problem in one "room" could shut down the whole "house".
-The team implemented an existing Circuit Breaker software to avoid that a problem of one applicaton affects the rest of the software.
+The team implemented an existing Circuit Breaker software to avoid that a problem of one application affects the rest of the software.

 * Team 5 - Increase company culture:
 This team used the hackathon to build a Pong Game.
 A game takes only two minutes and is ideal for a short pause for reflection.
 The team members not only achieved to build the game, but learned a lot from each other during the project.